Agrit-Garg/Assignment/README.md

 ### Login:

-1. Once your email is verified, you can proceed to log in.
+1. Once you sign up, you can proceed to log in.
 2. Enter your credentials and log in.

 ### View Posts: